 Many Admins (and users) really appreciate the Chrome browser logins on our Windows, Macs and Linux boxes.
-Using Chrome Sign-in I can login into separate browser sessions for my personal @gmail.com account and my G Suite work account @coolheadtech.com.
+Using Chrome Sign-in I can login into separate browser sessions for my personal @gmail.com account and my Google Workspace ( G Suite) work account @coolheadtech.com.
 For Coolhead Tech, we push out bookmarks and browser settings and extensions that all of our users need access to.

 Suspending Chrome Enterprise in Billing disabled our Admin Console access to Chrome browser settings.